scriptcs/scriptcs.github.com/_posts/2015-03-07-script-libraries.md

 ![Running demo.csx on Windows](/images/2015-03-07/demo-windows.png)

-As mentioned earlier, the `Calculator` class is present because we named the entry point file as CalculatorMain.csx.
-When scriptcs loads a script library, it will automatically put the contents into a wrapper class matching the entry point.
+As mentioned earlier, the `Calculator` class is present because we named the entry point file as `CalculatorMain.csx`.
+When scriptcs loads a Script Library, it will automatically put the contents into a wrapper class matching the entry point.
 This is also advantageous because it removes member conflicts.
 Two Script Libraries can have the exact same members, but they will not override one another as they are all scoped to their wrappers.

 If you look at the `scriptcs_packages` folder you'll notice a `ScriptLibraries.csx` file after you have run the script.